amirulshafiq98/Uni_Allocation/README.md

 </p>

 # Project Background
-After reading the WEF report from January 2025 [Link](https://reports.weforum.org/docs/WEF_Future_of_Jobs_Report_2025.pdf), I was curious as to what jobs would be impacted by this new AI age.
+After reading the WEF report from [January 2025](https://reports.weforum.org/docs/WEF_Future_of_Jobs_Report_2025.pdf), I was curious as to what jobs would be impacted by this new AI age.
 Looking through the report, I found out what jobs were expected to grow in the next 5 years and which ones are likely to be automated by AI.
-I then wondered: Do universities consider such reports when deciding how to allocate admissions for their courses?.
+I then wondered: 'Do universities consider such reports when deciding how to allocate admissions for their courses?'.
 After some short amount of digging, the answer was inconclusive.
-In the context of Singapore (where I am from), the Ministry of Education (MOE) in Singapore determines student intake for each course based on economic factors and course popularity.
-While this approach does addresses course allocation, it raises further questions:
+In the context of Singapore (where I am from), the Ministry of Education (MOE) determines student intake for each course based on economic factors and course popularity.
+While this approach does address course allocation, it raises further questions:

 - What is the precise methodology employed by the ministry to determine student numbers for each course?
 - Does the allocated education budget influence the intake numbers for in-demand courses?